agougo/icinga2-install-static-ubuntu/README.md

 ### After the configure-ubuntu.sh script

 / Open your Icingaweb2 interface at https://IP_ADDRESS/icingaweb2
 / Initialize by following the instructions here -> [Click](install/configure-ubuntu.adoc)

+### After the configure-ubuntu-director.sh script

+/ Navigate to the director menu and configure it like this -> [Click](install/configure-ubuntu-director.adoc)